DanielLarsenNZ/Radiostr-SpotifyWebApi/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/3o35cu9twh55t7t9)](https://ci.appveyor.com/project/DanielLarsenNZ/radiostr-spotifywebapi)

 ### Work in Progress
-I writing the wrappers as I need them.
 If you need any endpoints wrapped urgently then [create an Issue](https://github.com/DanielLarsenNZ/Radiostr-SpotifyWebApi/issues/new), or Fork + PR.

 ### Async all the things
 This wrapper library takes advantage of the async-await features in .NET 4.5.
-If you need sync methods then you can call `.Wait()` on them.
+If you need sync methods you can call `.Wait()` on them.

 ### Download